 “Design thinking is an amorphous concept that was given its name by David Kelley, another Stanford professor and cofounder of IDEO, when he was trying to explain that successful designers have a different mindset and approach from most people.” – Bernard Roth

 I use and talk about Design Thinking [DT] a lot.
-It feels natural to me to solve challenges in a not-linear way.
-Life and problem solving aren’t black and white, but with tools like DT help us get comfortable on going back to basics when trying to solve a problem.
-It’s a like a muscle: once it gets used to the revolving problem solving process, it becomes second nature.
+It feels natural to me to solve challenges in a non-linear way.
+Life and problem solving aren’t black and white, but with tools like DT help us get comfortable with going back to basics when trying to solve a problem.
+It’s a like a muscle: once it gets used to the revolving problem-solving process, it becomes second nature.

 The iPad Pro and the Apple Pencil Combo are great Design assets.
 They are highly portable, highly efficient and the most important: I don’t need as many papers.
 I use to have piles of papers for just one project.
-It has made sketching more environment-friendly and even faster.
-As well as it allows me to mimic any kind of paint, brush and have all millions of colors without having to rebuy all of physical tools just to “test” something out.
+It has made sketching more environment-friendly and even faster when it needs to be.
+As well as it allows me to mimic any kind of paint, brush and have all millions of colors without having to rebuy all of the traditional tools just to “test” something out.

 It has also sped my prototyping and my efficiency in Designing, writing and reading and even video editing.
 I am able to have thousands of books, highlight important parts and make notes so I can reference it later on my blog, for example.

 Here is a list of my favorite apps for the iPad Pro.

 Lettering is a big part of my work.
 It’s a unique approach to a brand’s letter marks.
 I have a strong background in Arts, therefore lettering is an extension of this passion.
 It’s not the same as calligraphy, however; letterings is more like drawing words and drawing words for a conceived meaning.
 You can follow my lettering and my design processes on Instagram more closely.

 What should your brand look and feel like?
 What values are you bringing to the world?
 How do you stand out?